compintell/Mooncake.jl/docs/src/custom_tangent_type.md

 end
 ```

-Now we can run it again,
+Now we can run it again and successfully check if all the tangent / fdata / rdata and other required functionality works correctly for the self-referential type A.

 ```@example custom_tangent_type
 Mooncake.TestUtils.test_data(Random.default_rng(), A(1.0, A(2.0, A(3.0))))